 Design is one of the fortes of the Micromax Canvas Xpress 2.
 With jet black finish and golden colour rim, the smartphone looks stunning.
 Even the logo, pasted on the back, is in golden colour.
 The circular rear camera panel also has a golden colour thread around it, that glitters under the light.
 Overall, Micromax’s decision to keep it in black and golden colour was spot on.
 Also, it did the right thing by sticking to the rubberised back panel that not only provides a smooth feeling but helps gripping the phone better.
 The thick side panels further make it easy to hold the device which is certainly not the slimmest but feels light.

 The Micromax Canvas Xpress 2 is the cheapest octa core smartphone.
-Its 1.4 GHz MTK6592M octa core and 1 GB RAM ensures smooth performance.
+Its 1.4 GHz MTK6592M octa core Processor and 1 GB RAM ensures smooth performance.
 You can play high end games like Real racing 3 without any hiccups.

 The smartphone also offers a 13 megapixel auto focus rear camera and a 2 megapixel front camera – a terrific combination for a phone priced at Rs 5,999.
 The Xpress 2’s cameras also delivers in the real life, unlike many budget phones.
 It does a splendid job in good lighting, capturing colours and plenty of details.
 The front camera could have been made a bit better; but it is still okay.